pavelVPo/extended_UMAP_additional-test/README.md

         - Rotate until the point clouds will generally match

-    The results are given in Figure 9Z6Y_9Z6Z_aligned_afterUMAP.png, imperfect alignment here is because of the global changes in structure: 9Z6Z has one longer and one shorter axes, also some overlaps of the subunits having distinct chainids is no more visible.
+    The results are given in Figure 9Z6Y_9Z6Z_aligned_afterUMAP.png, imperfect alignment here is because of the global changes in structure: 9Z6Z has one longer and one shorter axes, also some overlaps of the subunits having distinct chainids is no more visible in comparison with 9Z6Y.

      **NB** Whether flipping the diagram is an appropriate transformation in this case is not discussed here from biological point of view.